MicrosoftDocs/cognitive-toolkit-docs/articles/Using-TensorBoard-for-Visualization.md

             tensorboard_writer.write_value(p.uid + "/mean",  reduce_mean(p).eval(), minibatch_idx)
 ```

+Since CNTK 2.2, you can use TensorBoard image feature for CNTK.
 To display images, you need to call TensorBoardProgressWriter.write_image() method.
 Below is an example, we use TensorBoard to display images from MNIST data set.

-First, we read images from MNIST data set and feed them as part of the model input
+First, we read images from MNIST data set and feed them as part of the model input.

 ```python
     # Input variables denoting the features and label data